 There are many market groupings already made for us, three of the most popular are the S&P 500, the NASDAQ and the Dow Jones Index.
 A market grouping is just a bunch of stocks that allow you to be diversified and reduce overall risk.

-At its core, Betterment is a highly automated Robo-advisor that takes into account your age and risk tolerance to build you an optimal portfolio.
+At its core, Robo-Advisor that takes into account your age and risk tolerance to build you an optimal portfolio.